 Find out more about extended tax deadlines for disaster victims.

-If you can't afford to pay your tax bill by October 17, don't let that stop you from filing!
+If you can't afford to pay your tax bill by Tax Day - usually April 15 following a given tax year - don't let that stop you from filing your return by October 15 if you filed an extension!
 Why?
 Because the IRS penalty for filing late is literally 10 times worse than the penalty for paying your taxes late.

 Paying for After-School Child Care?